alban-read/Scheme-Windows-Tiled-Shell/README.md

 # Scheme-Windows-Tiled-Shell

-Tiled Scheme Shell for Windows 10; with Direct 2D and WebView2
+A Tiled Scheme Shell for Windows 10; with Direct 2D and WebView2

-Provides a tiled user interface for Chez Scheme on Windows 10.
+Provides a simple tiled user interface for Chez Scheme on Windows 10.

 Selfie

 <img src='https://github.com/alban-read/Scheme-Windows-Tiled-Shell/blob/master/docs/selfie.PNG'>

-Programming is fun in a fast interactive workspace.
+Programming can be fun again in a fast interactive workspace.

 Create animations using direct 2D accelerated graphics.

 ----